Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 Policies allow collections of rules and configuration settings to be saved for easier assignment to multiple computers.
-You can use the Policy editorTo open the Policy editor, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details). to create and edit policies that you can then apply to one or more computers.
-You can also use the Computer editorTo open the Computer editor, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). (which is very similar to the Policy editor) to apply settings to a specific computer.
+You can use the Policy editorTo open the Policy editor, go to the Policies page and double-click the policy that you want to edit (or select the policy and click Details). to create and edit policies that you can then apply to one or more computers.
+You can also use the Computer editorTo open the Computer editor, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). (which is very similar to the Policy editor) to apply settings to a specific computer, but the recommended method is to create specialized policies rather then edit the settings in the Computer editor.

 In this article: